 The person who activates the process must be acting with a purpose to do harm and must not have a justification.
 However, a malicious motive alone is not enough to give rise to an abuse of process claim.
 Process must be used in a manner that is inconsistent with the purpose for which process is designed.

+Abuse of process cases are often quite challenging not only because the elements are hard to prove but also because the government may rally behind one of its own.
 At Phillips & Associates, our civil rights lawyers offer experienced representation for New York City residents whose rights have been infringed in all five boroughs, including the Bronx, Queens, and Brooklyn.
-Call us at (212) 248-7431 or contact us through our online form.
+Call us at (833) 529-3476 or contact us through our online form.